jguida941/contact-suite-spring-react/README.md

   2. Generate a repository token in Codecov and save it as the GitHub secret `CODECOV_TOKEN`.
   3. Re-run the workflow; each matrix job uploads coverage with a `flags` label (`os-jdk`).
 - The badge at the top of this README pulls from the default `master` branch; adjust the URL if you maintain long-lived release branches.

+## Sample QA Summary
+The GitHub Actions “Summary” tab shows a QA metrics table for each matrix job.
+Use this section as a placeholder for the screenshot you plan to add; the raw table lives in [`docs/qa-summary.md`](docs/qa-summary.md) for reference.

 ### CI/CD Flow Diagram
 ```mermaid